 3.3 Applications of laser processing technology in remanufacturing

 On the other hand, the performance of remanufactured products is essentially comparable to that of new products, but at about two-thirds the price of new products.
 Users are gradually recognizing this, and companies are also willing to do so because only 40% to 60% of the manufacturing costs are involved.

-It also belongs to a kind of material augmentation manufacturing technology, providing high-quality and feasible manufacturing solutions for realizing differentiated customization of products.
+This process also belongs to a kind of material augmentation manufacturing technology, providing high-quality and feasible manufacturing solutions for realizing differentiated customization of products.

 Fig. 4 Laser augmentation of spring barrel for high power dozers